 This data set is required if you want a core image dump recorded.

-This data set is used to contain one core image dump recorded by the ABEND or ABTERM routines.

-This data set can be on either a direct-access volume or a magnetic tape volume.
+Contents This data set is used to contain one core image dump recorded by the ABEND or ABTERM routines. Туре This is a sequential data set.
+Specifying for the New System Location: This data set can be on either a direct-access volume or a magnetic tape volume.
 It can be on the system-residence volume.

-The volume that contains this data set can be on:

-2301 drum

-2302 disk

-2303 drum

-2305-1 FHSF (fixed-head storage facility)

-2305-2 FHSF

-2311 disk

-2314 direct-access storage

-or any

-2400 series magnetic tape unit

-3400 series magnetic tape unit

-3330 direct-access storage

-This statement is used only if this data set is on a direct-access volume and you choose to allocate space in which case you must also write an EOF record as the first record in the data set.
+The volume that contains this data set can be on: 2301 drum 2302 disk 2303 drum 2305-1 FHSF (fixed-head storage facility) 2305-2 FHSF 2311 disk 2314 direct-access storage or any 2400 series magnetic tape unit 3400 series magnetic tape unit 3330 direct-access storage DD Statement: This statement is used only if this data set is on a direct-access volume and you choose to allocate space in which case you must also write an EOF record as the first record in the data set.
+The standard format is used.
 Secondary allocations cannot be specified.
 If you do not allocate this data set and it is cataloged, NIP will allocate it for you and write the EOF record.

-Code this statement only if this data set is going to be on a direct-access volume.

-Magnetic Tape:

-If this data set is going to be on a magnetic tape volume, then it must be specified at IPL time.
+Catalog Statement: Code this statement only if this data set is going to be on a direct-access volume.
+Special Notes Magnetic Tape: If this data set is going to be on a magnetic tape volume, then it must be specified at IPL time.
 It cannot be cataloged during the preparation for system generation.

-For further detailed information about core image dumps, see Guide to Reading OS System Dumps.
+Information: For further detailed information about core image dumps, see Guide to Reading OS System Dumps.